 After the final inspection, the EHO will ask for a Plumbers Industry Certificate of Compliance.
 Once this has been received, an Approval to Use will be issued.
 Please read this Approval to Use carefully and abide to its conditions.

 It is your responsibility to manage the wastewater from your septic system and/or treatment plant!

-Fees are prescribed under the Environment Protection Regulations 2021 and are updated with the financial year.
-The below fees and charges are valid until 30 June 2022.
+From 1 July 2021, permit fees for Onsite Waste Management Systems (OWMS) are prescribed by the EPA under the Environment Protection Regulations 2021 and Environment Protection Act 2017.
+Fees are updated with the financial year and the following fees and charges are valid until 30 June 2022.

 $91.98 per hour where Council's

 not exceeding a maximum of $2,035.51